PATRICK’S EARLY LIFE

 You can read his autobiography here: Confession of St. Patrick.
 It is short, and I found it to be quite captivating.
 This blog was an attempt to summarize some of the main points of his autobiography.

 Also, he wrote a powerful morning prayer.
 You can read and download a PDF of it here: Lorica – St. Patrick.

 THE CLOVER: Patrick used the three leaf clover to demonstrate the concept of the Trinity to the Irish people (three in oneness).
 I am not sure how the four leaf clover replaced the actual three-leafed clover that Patrick used — perhaps because it is rare it is considered lucky.
-But just as the three leaf clover is everywhere to be found, so is God the Trinity.
+But just as the three leaf clover is everywhere to be found, so is our Trinitarian God.

 Some might be surprised at the title of my blog which proclaims St Patrick as “equal to the apostles.”
-After all, he’s associated with drinking parties and the color green.
+After all, today he’s associated with nothing more than drinking parties and the color green.
 However, the hymns of our Church, which teach us theology, declare him to be so due to his amazing and godly life in which he changed an entire country from pagan to Christian.